CFHS code : HT489

 Above information from Cambridge Family History Society Survey

-These kerb stones, in the parish area of Holy Trinity, are located to the west of the east path.
+These kerb stones, in the parish area of Holy Trinity, are located a few rows to the west of the east path.
 They were cleared by family members in December 2016.
 The inscriptions are still intact.

 ‘In Loving Memory of MARY COWARD died May 24th 1911 aged 55’